The Best of New York City at Christmastime!

 Jamie

 PS.
 This post contains affiliate links.
-If you use them to book a room, I make a commission at no cost to you.
+If you book a room using them, I receive a commission at no cost to you.
 Cheers!

 Central Park in the Winter